We are still operating remotely for the Spring 2022 semester. No on-ground services will be available. Please email us at Black_Collegians@smc.edu

 How to Join Us?

-We will have another enrollment period beginning in Summer 2021.
-You will attend an orientation during the summer or early fall as the first step to joining the program.
+We will have another enrollment period beginning in June 2022.
+You will attend an orientation during the winter or early spring as the first step to joining the program.

 Meet with a Black Collegians Counselor for an interview and discuss your educational plans.
 To make an appointment with a BC Counselor, you will need to email us or call us to request an appointment.